gbxyz/rdnsd/README.md

 Default: `false`

-Enable recursion (i.e. set the \`rd\` bit on the queries sent to servers).
+Enable recursion (i.e. set the `rd` bit on the queries sent to servers).

 ## `Question QUESTION`

 Default: `example.com.
 IN A`

 Specify the DNS question.
-The format is "QNAME QCLASS QTYPE".
+The format is `QNAME QCLASS QTYPE`.

 ## `ResponseCode RCODE`